 Introduction

 Glutathione injections are becoming popular as a natural way to strengthen the immune system.
 Glutathione is a strong antioxidant found in every cell.
 It helps fight oxidative stress and supports immune health.
 In injection form, it goes directly into the bloodstream for faster results.
-This article explains how glutathione injections work, their benefits, scientific support, and safety tips.
+This article explains how glutathione injections work, their benefits, the scientific support for their use, and safety tips.

 What Is Glutathione?